Melbourne International Jazz Festival: History

 The Melbourne International Jazz Festival had its origins as the Marvellous Melbourne Jazz Festival, first held in January 1997 by former co-organiser of the Montsalvat International Jazz Festival Mal Harrop.
 The 1997 festival was backed financially by Tourism Victoria, Melbourne Parks and Waterways, the City of Melbourne, and The Herald and Weekly Times.
 Featuring a mix of international and local acts, the festival was mostly free events held across the city of Melbourne.
 It was considered a success, and announced they would return the following year, with former MP Graeme Weideman appointed as chairman, and Ross Anderson appointed musical director.

 By late 1997, it was announced the Marvellous Melbourne Jazz Festival organisers had been replaced, and the festival would be renamed The Melbourne International Jazz Festival when it returned in 1998, with jazz critic and artistic director for the Wangaratta Festival of Jazz Adrian Jackson replacing Anderson as festival director.
-The new direction was considered "a new beginning" by organisers, with the 1998 festival advertised as the inaugural Melbourne International Jazz Featival.
+The new direction was considered "a new beginning" by organisers, with the 1998 festival advertised as the inaugural Melbourne International Jazz Festival.